gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 Case pattern matching
 ---------------------

-The selector for a case statement may be of a composite type, subject to some restrictions (described below).
+The selector for a case statement (but not yet for a case expression) may be of a composite type, subject to some restrictions (described below).
 Aggregate syntax is used for choices of such a case statement; however, in cases where a "normal" aggregate would require a discrete value, a discrete subtype may be used instead; box